 Cost: Free (it’s a memorial)

 This sends shivers through me typing the words and remembering how it felt walking around the dark, cold and very symbolic memorial.
-Ensure you plan enough time in your day to spend here without rushing.
+Ensure you plan enough time in your day to spend at the Holocaust Memorial without rushing.

 Itinerary for Day 2 in Berlin